 55 affordable apartments open on former Superfund site in Glen Cove

-New York housing officials and Long Island officials marked the opening Thursday of 55 affordable apartments in Glen Cove as part of a $1 billion development built on a former contaminated Superfund site.
+A $1 billion development containing 55 affordable apartments has opened in Glen Cove on a former Superfund site.

-The Green at Garvies Point has two four-story buildings with 29 two-bedroom apartments, 16 one-bedroom apartments, four studios, six three-bedroom units and nine apartments reserved for people with mobility, hearing or visual impairments.
+Developers and officials from New York and Long Island opened The Green at Garvies Point on Thursday.
+It has two four-story buildings with 29 two-bedroom apartments, 16 one-bedroom apartments, four studios, six three-bedroom units and nine apartments reserved for people with mobility, hearing or visual impairments.

-The new affordable apartments, which are built next to market-rate apartments on Dickson Street, are built on a former industrial site that now has walking trails, a kayak launch and two dog parks, said Georgica President David Gallo.
+The new affordable apartments, which are built next to market-rate apartments on Dickson Street, sit on a former industrial site that now has walking trails, a kayak launch and two dog parks, Georgica President David Gallo said.

 “Building affordable housing is tough,” Gallo said.
 “This is a really thought-out comprehensive plan and should be the model of future developments on Superfund sites.”